brejdol/networkundertaker/_posts/2023-04-17-Shortest-Path-Bridging-part-8.md

  BEB-2        : 9424.e14f.43c3  L1    UP        19     1/1/54A
 ```

-The command shows us all adjacencies that the local node have established to other nodes.
+The command above shows us all adjacencies that the local node have established to other nodes.
 Again, we see the node name, system ID (BMAC) as well as the type (always L1 for SPB IS-IS).
 We also see state, the hold time (seconds until the adjacency is declared lost if no "hello" message is recieved), and the interface where the adjacency is formed.

 ```